TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/EscapeTwo.md

 At this point, there is an interesting feature in `MSSQL` servers called `xp_cmdshell`.

-It can allow us to run commands into the system.
+It allows us to run commands on the system.

 However, if we try to run a command: